scrapjs/enot/README.md

 ## Targets

-* Any valid CSS selector
+As well as any valid CSS selector you can declare one of the following targets:

 * `document`
 * `window`
 * `body`